Mack Granite

 The Mack Granite is a series of heavy duty (Class 8) and severe service trucks built by Mack Trucks.
 It has a long, low-profile hood and a high-visibility cab.
 Designed as straight trucks for local construction, waste removal, and other vocational jobs, it is also available as a semi-tractor.
 Introduced in 2001, it remains in production as of today.
+A new generation was introduced in 2026.

 Design

 The Granite is a long-hood conventional.
 It measures 117.5 from the bumper to the back of the cab.
 Designed for local use it usually has a day-cab but a 36" integral sleeper is available.
 Commonly a 6x4 (3 axles, 2 powered) there are packages from 4x2 (2 axles, 1 powered) to 8x6 (4 axles, 3 powered) and can be fitted with driven front, tandem-steer, lift, and extended trailing axles.
 Total loaded weight can be up to 92,000 lb on four axles.

 Advanced electronics are used for engine, chassis, and body controls, as well as maintenance.
 All trucks have ABS.

 Mack builds their own major components (engines, transmissions, axles, and suspensions) and the Granite has specific packages for different applications.
 Most vendor components are also available but engine choice is limited.